No bombshells in Netanyahu's presentation on Iran nukes, U.S. officials say

 The document added, "We also assess with moderate-to-high confidence that Tehran at a minimum is keeping open the option to develop nuclear weapons."

 Pompeo told reporters that Israel briefed the U.S. on the documents so the Americans could authenticate them.
-Now, Israel is giving them to the other signatories to the Iran deal—Britain, France and Germanty.
+Now, Israel is giving them to the other signatories to the Iran deal — Britain, France and Germany.

 Corker said he doesn't think the Israeli presentation should effect the Trump administration calculus about whether to pull out of the deal.